‘Judges are not above scrutiny’: MK Party and ATM push for lifestyle audits – The Mail & Guardian

 “What you find is that after a vote was taken in parliament allowing Dr Hlophe to participate in interviews of judges, a political party that disagrees with that decision takes the matter to court, only for the court to rule on a decision made by lawmakers.”

-This was a classic example of judicial overreach, he said, adding that the decision to remove Hlophe on moral grounds was wrong because, in his view, there is nothing in law allowing a judge to make a legal determination based purely on morality.
+That was a classic example of judicial overreach, he said, adding that the decision to remove Hlophe on moral grounds was wrong because there was nothing in law allowing a judge to make a legal determination based purely on morality.

-Ndhela said what is emerging is judicial sovereignty, even though, he argued, the country’s sovereignty lies in the vote and the outcome of elections.
+Ndhela said judicial sovereignty was emerging even though the country’s sovereignty lay in the vote and outcome of elections.

 “When judges rule against the will of the people, that is interfering with the Constitution they are supposed to protect, the will of the people and the privileges of members of parliament, who are lawmakers.”

-Meanwhile, ATM parliamentary leader Vuyo Zungula said the Phala Phala matter is a clear indication that Constitutional Court judges believe there is no avenue through which they can be held accountable.
-He added that when they are criticised, there is often a perception that they are being attacked.
+ATM parliamentary leader Vuyo Zungula said the Phala Phala matter was a clear indication that Constitutional Court justices believed there was no avenue through which they could be held accountable.
+When they were criticised, there was often a perception that they were being attacked.

-Zungula said there is no practical mechanism to hold Constitutional Court judges accountable, noting that politicians can be picketed and are ultimately answerable to the electorate.
+Zungula said there was no practical mechanism to hold Constitutional Court justices accountable, noting that politicians were ultimately answerable to the electorate.

 The Phala Phala matter was taken to court and heard on 26 November 2024.
 About 15 months later, no judgment has been delivered, despite many cases typically being finalised within three to six months.

-Following the ATM’s inquiry to Chief Justice Mandisa Maya about the outstanding judgment, acting chief registrar Karabo Munene responded in February, stating that the chief justice had directed her to acknowledge the inquiry regarding the outstanding judgment.
+After the ATM asked Chief Justice Mandisa Maya about the outstanding judgment, acting chief registrar Karabo Munene responded in February, stating that the chief justice had directed her to acknowledge the enquiry regarding the outstanding judgment.

-Munene said the matter is on the desk of the Chief Justice, adding that the delay is regretted, the matter is being expedited and judgment will be delivered as soon as reasonably possible.
+Munene said the matter was on the Chief Justice’s desk, adding that the delay was regretted, the matter was being expedited and judgment would be delivered as soon as reasonably possible.

-The Economic Freedom Fighters (EFF) have also marched to the apex court demanding the judgmen, but no response has been provided.
+The Economic Freedom Fighters (EFF) has also marched to the apex court, demanding the judgment but there has been no response.

 “The letter was sent on 4 February and almost two months later there is still no response.”